ermiababaie/Sixth-Assignment-Advanced-Multithreading/Report.md

 #### learn more: http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html

-## how to choose an algorithm for this problem?
+## how to choose an algorithm for this problem? :computer:
 #### In choosing the algorithm to solve the problem, we must pay attention to the following:
-1. time complexity
+1. time complexity :stopwatch:
-2. space complexity
+2. space complexity :space_invader:
-3. Difficulty of implementation
+3. Difficulty of implementation :weight_lifting:
-4. Output accuracy
+4. Output accuracy :dart:
 #### The difference between the stated algorithms is the number of operations required to find a specific number of digits of the pi number.
 Chudnovsky is the best in this case But it has very large constant numbers And that's why I chose to use another algorithm
 #### In my algorithm, it is easier to calculate pi with fewer digits and it has the same time complexity as Chudnovsky(for small numbers)